 If you wish, you may have an attorney represent you.
 If you choose to have an attorney represent you, please notify Job Service as soon as possible with the name of the attorney.

 You may also want to have witness(es) testify on your behalf.
-Those who testify should have direct, firsthand knowledge of the facts of your case.
+Witnesses should have direct, firsthand knowledge of the facts of your case.
 An employer should have someone testify who was actually present or was a participant in the actions or events that caused the claimant's separation from employment or, in the case of employer liability, should have firsthand knowledge of the employer's business.
 If a witness is unavailable at the scheduled hearing time, immediately notify the appeals referee.

 The appeals referee typically schedules several hearings throughout the day so you must be on time.
 Hearings are informal but are conducted in an organized manner and typically last 30 to 45 minutes.
 The referee will ask questions designed to bring out the basic facts of the issue under appeal.